Potted Poinciana Plants

-The Fruitful Vale Horticultural Farm to Table Project (HFTTP) is a Shared Interest Community (SIC) that combines environmental conservation, local food security and jobs creation in one long-term enterprise.
-HFTTP horticulture biodiversity strategy provides alternatives to small mono-cropping (primarily associated with agriculture).
-This strategy is particularly relevant for sustainable neighborhood development in our mountainous terrain.
-The project provides incentives for preserving indigenous vegetation and biodiversity by enabling reliable cash market for local crops in small amounts that generally go to waste or left unharvested.
-For example, cocoa bean, pimento, annatto, castor oil, nutmeg, peanuts, and different varieties of beans.
-HFTTP allows hard working and industrious individuals to develop their communities into vibrant economically sustainable environments in ways that are important to them.
+The EDSN Fruitful Vale Research to Practice project combines efforts that protect the environment, encourage local food security, promote economic, and quality of life development in rural communities.
+This project employs a horticulture biodiversity strategy that provides alternatives to mono-crop farming.
+This strategy is particularly relevant for sustainable food security development in Portland rural mountainous terrains.
+The project offers incentives for preserving indigenous vegetation and biodiversity by affording reliable market for small batches of fruits, vegetables, and other produce that generally go to waste or left unharvested.
+EDSN research to practice projects enable hard working and industrious groups of individuals to use horticultural solutions to develop their communities into vibrant food secure and economically sustainable environments in ways that they view as important.

-Carna Resources (www.carna.com) is an open education service provider for long-term personal and neighborhood development.
-The capacity as service provider enables self-help SICs leverage open education and charitable support into sustainable enterprises.
-Carna Resources (Carna) maintains managed networks that afford governance, relevant education (creation, transfer, and use of knowledge) and agency to local small self-help enterprises.
+Carna Investments Ltd is an open education service provider for long-term personal and neighborhood community development.
+The capacity as service provider enables self-help shared interest groups to leverage open education and charitable support into sustainable enterprises.
+Carna Investments Ltd maintains managed networks that afford governance, relevant education (creation, transfer, and use of knowledge) and agency to local small self-help enterprises.
 Agency includes access to social capital, open knowledge tools, individualized services, and privileged benefits for navigating ebbs and flows of a complex globalized marketplace towards purposeful and dignified lives.

 Celebrating ten years of Trees That Feed project in Fruitful Vale with local farmers Cynthia Martin and Wenton (Tan) Baugh are: Mr. Maragh from Jamaica Producers, Mary Mcclaughlin from The Trees That Feed foundation, Kevin Douglas and Clifton Wilson from Jareeach (ACDI/VOCA).
 See more Food That Feed Images